Plasmatronics/The-Wild-Oasis/WildOasisNotes.md

 Now lets make some change and have that reflect in our remote repository...
-We first must add it to our staging area
+We first must add it to our staging area then we can immediately commit with a message
+Now we can push it to our remote "repo" (short for repository)

 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